note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

  ...
 }
 ```
-We then lookup all values for all keys with `[keyof B]` this produces an union like
+We then lookup all values for all keys with `[keyof B]` this produces a union like
-`never | "12" | ... ` and `never` gets removed leaving only the squares that are possible to play.
+`never | "12" | ... ` and since `never` represents the absence of a value.
+`never` gets removed from unions leaving only the squares that are possible to play.

 ### Extra functions from requirements
 ```typescript